 Dr Hilary Davis

-Dr. Hilary Davis is Senior Research Fellow, Social Innovation Research Institute.
-She is an HCI (Human-Computer Interaction) researcher with a social science background.
-Hilary applies novel methodologies drawing on social science theory and digital technologies, with a specific interest in the role of technologies in solving wicked social problems including rural mental health.
+Dr. Hilary Davis is Senior Research Fellow, Centre for Social Impact and stream leader for Place-based economies and approaches.
+A social scientist with an HCI (Human-Computer Interaction) background, she has a specific interest in the role of technologies in solving wicked social problems.
 Hilary has a significant track-record of research on the social aspects of digital health to improve health experiences and health services, and skills in developing digital health interventions.
-She has a strong focus on research for social impact, particularly for people from marginalised and diverse backgrounds.
-Hilary Davis co-edited a world-first journal special issue on Digital Participation for Marginalised and Diverse Communities in the Journal of Community Informatics.
+She has a strong focus on research for social impact, particularly for people from diverse backgrounds.
+Hilary Davis co-edited a special issue on Digital Participation for Marginalised and Diverse Communities in the Journal of Community Informatics.

 Hilary Davis is a member of SMART - Small Rural Health Services Team - a rural community research and practice network that leveraged funding opportunities for small regional and rural health services.
 Research includes the VerilyConnect project (funded by the Commonwealth Government Dept. of Health) and Best Practice Project which showcases rural health innovation via digital stories shared online.
 She has formed relationships and conducts research with networks of stakeholders at rural communities including community members, community leaders and CEOs of rural health organisations.